DQT Crypto Factor Models

 Disclaimer: Here or anywhere else on this site, any mention of external vendors and companies does not imply any outbound endorsement of them from DQT, nor any inbound endorsement of DQT from them.
 The nature of mentioning is purely for being professional and transparent.

-Cautions and Limitations of Factor Models
+Cautions and Limitations of Factor Models (Click to Expand or Compress)

 1. (Limitation of History) Factor models are calibrated from history, and Mark Twain said “History Doesn’t Repeat Itself.”
 For cryptos, the entire investment ecosystem seems forever evolving and far from reaching the quasi-equilibrium observed in the stock/equity market.
 One should be cautious about projecting the future using the past, as always.